Gudbrandr/RouteChecker/example1.md

 5975@railend(1,0,-0.005)@dikeend(1)@wallend(1)@dikeend(1)@dike(0,-1,2)
 ```

 There are 2 statements ending dike 1.
-Since there are no other errors that suggest that it might have been the authors intention to end a dike other than dike 1, you can remove one of these stataments.
+Since there are no other errors that suggest that it might have been the author's intention to end a dike other than dike 1, you can remove one of these statements.

 ```
 5975@railend(1,0,-0.005)@dikeend(1)@wallend(1)@dike(0,-1,2)